Prerequisite/Corequisite Key

 3 credit hours

-Pre-requisite: P (RQ) SPAN-200 or SPAN-211 or placement
+P: SPAN-200 or SPAN-211 or placement and Program Director's approval

 This course will focus on the Caribbean as the site of the imaginary: how Europeans in the 16th century variously conceived of the area as the site of religious Utopia as well as commercial exploitation; how Cuban and Puerto Rican authors of the 19th century simultaneously sought to achieve independence from Spain as they articulated notions of nationhood.
 Finally, the course will examine Cuban-American and U.S. Puerto Rican authors of the Diaspora.
-The thread binding these three disparate groups together will be the concept of la nación soñada [the dreamt nation].
+The thread binding these three disparate groups together will be the concept of la nacion sonada [the dreamt nation].
 This course is taught in Spanish.

 SPAN 316

-Latin American Responses to Colinization
+Latin American Responses to Colonization

 3 credit hours

-Pre-requisite: P (RQ) SPAN-200 or SPAN-211 or placement
+P: SPAN-200 or SPAN-211 or placement and Program Director's approval

 This course will consider and analyze the different ways in which Latin Americans have "written" a response to their colonial status, long before and after the countries of the continent were recognized as separate national entities.
 This course is taught in Spanish.